gohugoio/hugo/content/content-management/content-sections.md

 As of Hugo v0.18, section pages can also have a content file and front matter.
 These section content files must be placed in their corresponding section folder and named `_index.md` in order for Hugo to correctly render the front matter and content.

 {{% warning "`index.md` vs `_index.md`" %}}
 Hugo themes developed before v0.18 often used an `index.md` in a content section as a hack to emulate the behavior of `_index.md`.
-The hack may work...*sometimes*.
-The order of page rendering can be unpredictable in Hugo.
-What works now may fail to render appropriately once you begin adding more content to your site.
-It is *strongly advised* to use `_index.md` the *preferred* content section index page. **Note:** `_index.md`'s layout is a [list template](/templates/list-and-section-templates/).
+The hack may work...*sometimes*; however, the order of page rendering can be unpredictable in Hugo.
+What works now may fail to render appropriately as your site grows.
+It is *strongly advised* to use `_index.md` as the *preferred* content section index page. **Note:** `_index.md`'s layout, as representative of a section, is a [list template](/templates/list-and-section-templates/) and *not* a single template.
 {{% /warning %}}

 ## Content Section vs Content Types